-Your humble servant in Jesus Christ and Our Lady of La Vang
+Your humble servant in the Lord our Good Shepherd and Our Lady of La Vang

 Reverend Joseph Luan Nguyen - Pastor